Impact

 Risk and Exploitability

 The CVSS score of 8.3 indicates a high severity.
-EPSS data is not available, and the issue is not listed in CISA's KEV catalog, suggesting limited exploitation activity.
-The attack vector requires the victim to initiate a connection to a malicious SSH server capable of sending the crafted publickey subsystem response, making the threat most relevant to client software exposed to untrusted SSH servers.
+The EPSS score is less than 1%, and the issue is not listed in CISA's KEV catalog, indicating a low probability of exploitation.
+Based on the description, the likely attack vector is that the victim must initiate a connection to a malicious SSH server that sends a crafted publickey subsystem response, making the threat most relevant to client software exposed to untrusted SSH servers.

 OpenCVE Enrichment